eoduniyi/hyperSpec.gsoc2020/blog/weekly_reports.md

 * Fortified `hyperSpec` for `matrixStats` with bridge packages.

 And so, with the support of the `r-hyperspec` team all other deliverables promised for R GSoC 2020 have been...delivered.
 Furthermore, I plan on continuing to work with the `r-hyperspec` team for the foreseeable future.
 That is, the remaining deliverables, issues, features, and their associated documentation will continue to be worked on by me and the `r-hyperspec` team as time permits.

+---
+# Final Notes
+"_There is no such thing as perfect and no plan is ever problem-free.
+Life does not wait for coding projects or internships to finish.
+So, if there is a decline in health or other personal and family issues arise, [you] should take a deep breath and let [your] mentors know what is going on without TMI.
+If [you] foresee a setback in development, make sure to communicate [your] difficulties and get suggestions on how to pivot from mentors so that milestones and deliverables can still be met in a timely manner._" - E. Oduniyi